alonfigue/alonfigue/README.md

 Computer Engineering Student
 ----------------------------

-I've been coding since 2018 where I started the career of Computer Engineering in Venezuela.
+I've been coding since 2018 where I started the career of Computer Engineering.

 *   🌍  I'm based in Venezuela
 *   🖥️  See my portfolio at [alonsofigueroa.ve](http://alonsofigueroa.ve)